Baking Soda

 A Reaction for Every Occasion

 What started as a kitchen experiment has become a staple in classrooms, science fairs, and even some eco-friendly cleaning routines.
-And its appeal lies not just in the fizz, but in how it illustrates a fundamental principle: acid-base neutralization.
+Worth adding: its appeal lies not just in the fizz, but in how it illustrates a fundamental principle: acid-base neutralization.
 When acetic acid (in vinegar) meets sodium bicarbonate (baking soda), they form sodium acetate, water, and carbon dioxide.
 The reaction is simple, visual, and endlessly adaptable.

 Final Thoughts: Fizz with Purpose